Training Opportunities

 - Postdoctoral and Graduate Trainee Exchange Program: We are seeking a lab that has an existing partnership or is interested in collaborating with Huntsman Cancer Institute or another cancer center by hosting or sending a postdoc or graduate trainee for an 8-week research exchange program.
 CAMELOT and partnering institution will cover the cost of travel and accommodation.

-Sign Up - Seeking postdocs for T32: The OSUCCC – James has open postdoctoral positions in the T32 Cancer Prevention and Control Research Training Program, led by Dr. Peter Shields and Dr. Chyke Doubeni.
+Questions - Seeking postdocs for T32: The OSUCCC – James has open postdoctoral positions in the T32 Cancer Prevention and Control Research Training Program, led by Dr. Peter Shields and Dr. Chyke Doubeni.
 This NIH-funded program provides multidisciplinary training across the full spectrum of cancer prevention and control, including cancer risk, epidemiology (such as tobacco-related research), and health outcomes.
 The goal of the program is to prepare the next generation of independent cancer researchers through mentorship, collaborative research, and career development opportunities.
 Trainees will benefit from a strong research infrastructure, diverse expertise, and a collaborative scientific environment.
 Eligible applicants must hold an MD, DO, DVM, DDS, or PhD.
 Physician-scientists currently in or having completed clinical training are encouraged to apply.
 To be considered, please submit a current CV, cover letter, one-page career statement, three letters of reference, and one representative publication to Kelly Wolfe at kelly.wolfe@osumc.edu

 For all additional opportunities, please see the links below: